Thaksin could be out 'in February'

 Thaksin, 74, was admitted to Police General Hospital on the night of Aug 22, about 13 hours after he was sent to prison.
 He has now been there for over a month, prompting questions over privileged treatment.

-Representatives from the Royal Thai Police (RTP), Police General Hospital, Justice Ministry and the Corrections Hospital were also invited to answer the committee's questions yesterday.
+Representatives from the Royal Thai Police (RTP), Police General Hospital, Justice Ministry and the Corrections Hospital were also invited to answer the committee's questions on Tuesday.

 Mr Somchai said Thaksin's stay is being supervised by the Department of Corrections with police assistance.